 Are there a de minimus number of days before the local taxation authorities will apply the economic employer approach?
 If yes, what is the de minimus number of days?

 Belgian residents are taxed on their worldwide earned and passive income.
-Non-residents are taxed only on their Belgian-sourced income.
+Non-residents are taxed in Belgium on their Belgian-sourced income only.

 The following categories of income are subject to income tax:

 Employment income is taxable when received or, when the employee is entitled to receive it, whichever occurs earlier.
 Employment income is subject to tax to the extent it was earned during a period of Belgium residence, or in the case of income earned while non-resident to the extent it was earned in respect of duties performed in Belgium.

 Dividends and interest are subject to a withholding tax which is generally the final tax.

 Intra-group statutory directors